-The Nominating Committee nominates two people for each election for Second Vice President, two people for each Regional Vice President whose term is expiring, and two people for every at-large Board member to be elected.
+The Nominating Committee nominates at least two people for each election for Vice President, at least two people for each Regional Vice President whose term is expiring, and at least two people for every Director at large member to be elected.
+The Nominating Committee interviews all candidates for all elected officers (Vice President, RVPs, and Directors-at-Large) before they are added to the slate.
+In nominating Directors at Large the Nominating Committee considers specific ABC leadership needs, including the chairing of Committees.

 The Board considers for approval each individual nominee.
 A single nominee cannot run for two positions simultaneously nor serve in two concurrent positions with terms that overlap.

-If they so desire, members of the Board nominate additional candidates from the floor, providing they have the nominee's consent to run and a two-page vita or a brief biographical statement.
+Members of the Board may nominate additional candidates from the floor, providing they have the nominee's consent to run and a two-page vita or a brief biographical statement.